Lodge Reopens Friday, February 5th!

-- Rush Creek Lodge is open, including swimming pool, restaurant, tavern, play areas and professionally guided excursions.
+- All allowable amenities will be open, including heated saltwater swimming pool, hot tubs, play areas and professionally guided excursions

-- Even if you own a National Park Pass, you will need to reserve a Day Use Entry Ticket on recreation.gov in order to enter the park.
-You won’t have to pay the full entrance fee a second time, just a $2 processing fee
+- Even if you have a National Park Pass, you will need to reserve a Day Use Entry Ticket on recreation.gov in order to enter the park.
+You won’t have to pay the entrance fee a second time, just a $2 processing fee

-- Park Entrance Passes are good for 7 days, but you MUST use your Day Use Entry Ticket on the first day of that week in order to also obtain Day Use Entry on any of the other days of your Park Pass
+- Park Entrance Passes are good for 7 days, but you MUST register your Day Use Entry Ticket at the Park entrance gate on the first day of your ticketed week in order to also obtain Day Use Entry on any of the other days

 - At this time, we are not able to obtain passes for our guests to drive their own cars in/out of the park.
 Each vehicle must obtain their own pass at recreation.gov.

-Although the way in which we access the park this year will be different, Yosemite is as incredible as ever, and we can’t wait to share an amazing adventure with you.
+Although the ways in which we access the park these days is a bit different, Yosemite is as incredible as ever, and we can’t wait to share an amazing adventure with you.

 Your friends at Rush Creek